 This becomes an even more concerning issue when you consider the risks of deck rot for your roof.
 The wooden boards that make up your roof deck can be susceptible to rot damage when water leaks through.
 There are a number of things on your roof that are intended to prevent this, that’s half the purpose shingles for one, plus water protection barriers that are installed as part of your roof.
 Over time though, these can become compromised.
 That’s why it’s important to have your roof inspected by a professional, at least once every three years.
 If your decking has been in any way compromised, you’ll not only be at an increased risk of damage from the weight of a reindeer landing, you’re also looking at risks that could come from heavy storms or further water damage.
 This also starts to expose the rest of your home, like your interior walls or insulation, to damage as water would begin to leak through a rotted roof decking and exacerbate your issues.

 Finally, we should admit there is the simple factor of magic that may not have been considered in all of this.
 After all, Santa makes his way around the world in the space of a night and is able to track all the children around the year, so we’re sure he has some magic left over to protect your roof.
 We hope that by taking the time to consider some of these possibilities though you’re more aware of the importance of roof inspections and roof maintenance.
 If you do wake up on Christmas morning and do a quick visual inspection, only to find damage to your roof, give us a call.
 We offer warranties on our roof installations, and our roof repair work is second to none.
-You can contact us for a quote today!
+You can contact us for an estimate today!